Sanskar124/Capstone_Project_sa_2025-/README.md

 ## Project Overview

 Urban parking is a critical and scarce resource.
-Static pricing fails to account for real-time fluctuations in demand, resulting in overuse or underutilization of spaces.
+Static pricing fails to account for real-time fluctuations in demand, resulting in overuse or underutilisation of spaces.
+The goal of this project is to simulate and visualise urban parking patterns using a dynamic, interactive model built with Python, Bokeh, Pathway and Colab.

-The goal
+The model provides city planners, researchers, and urban developers with insights into parking demand, utilisation, and spatial distribution in an urban setting.

 ---

 ## Tech Stack